SOLAS-TTRPG/SOLAS/Boons.md

 A boon is something that is a unique skill that shapes how your character interacts with the world, that they have acquired throughout their journey.
-Some boons have requirements, and characters that do not meet these cannot recieve the boon.
+Some boons have requirements, and characters that do not meet these cannot receive the boon.

 ***You get to choose one boon when you create your character**, as well as an additional boon every three levels after that (levels four, seven, ten, thirteen, sixteen, and nineteen).*

-# Boon Sets
-If you are coming from other systems that have classes (or don't want to spend forever deciding which boons to choose), take a look at these example sets of boons!
-Each set is laid out in a specific order, but once you find your footing with it, feel free to deviate and get creative!

-## Artificer
-*A master of invention, creating unique magical contraptions and/or concoctions*.
-[Arcane Infusion](Boons.md#Arcane%20Infusion), [Warcaster](Boons.md#Warcaster)

-## Barbarian
-*An unflinching reserve of anger, a fierce rage enduring any amount of punishment*.
-[Barbarous Rage](Boons.md#Barbarous%20Rage), [Extra Attack](Boons.md#Extra%20Attack), [Zealous Presence](Boons.md#Zealous%20Presence)

-## Cleric
-*A divine healer, manifesting aspects of a deity to perform magic*.
-[Divine Domain](Boons.md#Divine%20Domain), [Warcaster](Boons.md#Warcaster)

-## Druid
-*A force of nature manifest, channeling healing and destructive aspects of it towards friends and foes.*

-## Occultist
-*An arcane warrior who devotes themselves to the bringing down of a target at any cost*.
-[Ranger's Mark](Boons.md#Ranger's%20Mark), [Blood Hunter](Boons.md#Blood%20Hunter), [Second Wind](Boons.md#Second%20Wind)

-## Swashbuckler
-*An acrobatic fighter, focused on the spectacle of swordsmanship*.
-[Duelist](Boons.md#Duelist), [Bardic Inspiration](Boons.md#Bardic%20Inspiration), [Combat Inspiration](Boons.md#Combat%20Inspiration), [Movement Master](Boons.md#Movement%20Master)

 # Basic Boons
-*These do not have requirements*
+*These do not have any prerequisite boons*

 ## Arcane Infusion
+***Upgrades***. *None*

 You've learned how to invest a spark of magic into mundane objects.
 You can touch a nonmagical object, spending one **Focus** to give it one of the following magical properties of your choice:

 - **Boots of Speed**, infused to increase the wearer's speed by 1 tile